apache/sis-site/source/faq.md

 ### Which map projections are supported?    {#operation-methods}

-The operation _methods_ (including, but not limited to, map projections) supported by Apache SIS are listed in the [Coordinate Operation Methods](tables/CoordinateOperationMethods.html) page.
+The operation _methods_ (including, but not limited to, map projections) supported by Apache {{% SIS %}} are listed in the [Coordinate Operation Methods](tables/CoordinateOperationMethods.html) page.
-The amount of map projection methods is relatively small, but the amount of _projected {{% CRS %}}_ that we can build from them can be very large.
+The amount of map projection methods is relatively small, but the amount of _projected Coordinate Reference Systems_ that we can build from them can be very large.
 For example with only three family of methods (_Cylindrical Mercator_, _Transverse Mercator_ and _Lambert Conic Conformal_)
 used with different parameter values, we can cover thousands of projected {{% CRS %}} listed in the EPSG geodetic dataset.

 In order to use a map projection method, we need to know the value to assign to the projection parameters.
 For convenience, thousands of projected {{% CRS %}} with pre-defined parameter values are are assigned a unique identifier.
 A well-known source of such definitions is the EPSG geodetic dataset, but other authorities also exist.
-The predefined {{% CRS %}} known to Apache SIS are listed in the [Coordinate Reference Systems](tables/CoordinateReferenceSystems.html) page.
+The predefined {{% CRS %}} known to Apache {{% SIS %}} are listed in the [Coordinate Reference Systems](tables/CoordinateReferenceSystems.html) page.

 ### What is the axis order issue and how is it addressed?    {#axisOrder}

-The axis order is specified by the authority (typically a national agency) defining the Coordinate Reference System ({{% CRS %}}).
+The axis order is specified by the authority (typically a national agency) defining the Coordinate Reference System (CRS).
 The order depends on the {{% CRS %}} type and the country defining the {{% CRS %}}.
 In the case of geographic {{% CRS %}}, the (_latitude_, _longitude_) axis order is widely used by geographers and pilots for centuries.
 However software developers tend to consistently use the (_x_, _y_) order for every kind of {{% CRS %}}.